1. Home

 Frequently asked questions

-Do you have any tips for trekking and hiking?
+Do you have any other tips for trekking and hiking?

 • Know your own limits: Don't push yourself too hard.
 It's important to recognise when to take breaks or turn back if conditions become too challenging.